 Lender requirements may vary, but, as an example, at The Cambridge we require the last 2 years’ tax calculations (document SA302) and tax year overviews to enable you to apply for any mortgage in our range.

 For Limited Companies and Partnerships we also require 2 years’ full financial accounts if the LTV (Loan To Value) exceeds 60% or if borrowing is to be based on a share of net profits.
 All documents supplied will need to be dated within the last 15 months.

 What about tax and HMRC?

 Most lenders will want to see how much income has been reported to HMRC as well as proof of the tax paid.
 The HMRC or your accountant can provide both an SA302 and a “tax year overview” to demonstrate the level of tax paid.

 You can print your own tax calculation and "tax year overview" if you do your Self Assessment tax return using either HMRC’s online services or through your accountant’s commercial software.
 It may be called something different in the software – for example ‘tax computation’.

 Be aware that if an accountant has looked at reducing a self employed person’s taxable income, to reduce the tax liability, this could present a problem when trying to prove income to a mortgage lender.
 If you think you might wish to apply for a Self Employed mortgage at any point in the future, you should speak with your accountant to ensure you do not encounter any avoidable obstacles.

 How can I give myself the best chance of getting a Self Employed mortgage?

 Like any lender, The Cambridge will pay close attention to your income and your outgoings before deciding on your eligibility for any mortgage product.
 As well as making sure your accounts are in order (see above).
-If you are thinking of applying for a Self Employed mortgage in the near future, it is wise to carefully balance your personal spending for at least the six months prior to making an application.

 What do I do now?